ballerina-platform/blog/_posts/2025-11-11-announcing-ballerina-2201.11.0-swan-lake-update-13.md

 ![Workspace](/images/u13/workspace-screen-rec.gif)

 Service consolidation also becomes simpler with workspaces.
-In monolithic environments, services are deployed as a consolidated service rather than deploying them as seperate services.
+In monolithic environments, services are deployed as a consolidated service rather than deploying them as separate services.
 When the consolidator package is created within the workspace the specified services are resolved seamlessly.
 This eliminates the intermediate step of publishing packages locally before consolidating them, streamlining the path from development to deployment.

 ## OpenShift support